OneScriptLang/Documentation/README.md

 ### Features
 1. The OneScript features are designed to work together to make it easy for a developer to build data feedback and analytics solutions.
-1. follows a familiar language construct offered by languages such as c#, Java and JavaScript.
+1. OneScript follows a familiar language construct offered by languages such as c#, Java and JavaScript.
-1. Access to a common platform on Windows, Linux, MacOS, iOS and Android that supports the  ​
+1. Access to a common platform on Windows, Linux, MacOS, iOS and Android that supports the Macro Virtual Machine.  ​
 1. Provides the ability to create reusable libraries of code to save development time.
 1. Follows object orientated features and supports basic classes with c# properties.
-1. Interview definition language capability with the  and the .
+1. Interview definition language capability with the fields language declaration and the Interview Module standard library.
-1. Provides , the ability to move back and forth points in a program, saving and restoring points in the state of objects in the running application.
+1. Provides Snapshots, the ability to move back and forth points in a program, saving and restoring points in the state of objects in the running application.
 This unique feature offers support for moving back and forth through questions in a survey experience.

 For more information on the OneScript language refer to the [https://onescript.org](https://www.onescript.org) web site.